daattali/beautiful-jekyll/_posts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 ## Install the LEDs

 When you order the kit from lightberry you get a bunch of hooks to run the led strip sideways without using the tape on the back and the need to cut the strip at every angle.
-If you don't get it there is a bit more work involved but it's worth the time spent.
+If you don't get it there is a bit more work involved but it's worth the time spent and costs almost nothing.

 You will need to cut 4 lengths of strip for each side of the TV.